-- We will uphold the unique position of the seminary as that position has been approved and articulated by the administration and board. - Within the confines of the seminary's stated position, we will uphold the liberty of our fellow seminary personnel to express their views freely and without prejudice.
+We will uphold the unique position of the seminary as that position has been approved and articulated by the cabinet and board.
+Within the confines of the seminary's stated position, we will uphold the liberty of our fellow seminary personnel to express their views freely and without prejudice.